 In his era Leonardo da Vinci, traversed the world of arts and sciences to manifest his genius in extraordinary ways.
 Although da Vinci was an adviser to governments on scientific matters he had simply no interest in social sciences and politics.
-As an inventor his thinking was mainly reductionist.
+As a scientist, his thinking was somewhat Aristotelian or simply put, linear.

-Science can be mapped into two streams, i.e. reductionist thinking and systems thinking.
+Science can be mapped into two streams, i.e. reductionist or linear thinking and systems or non-linear thinking.
 It is the former that has been acclaimed and glorified throughout history.
-Without a doubt, reductionist thinking has been responsible for most of mankind’s technical breakthroughs.
+Without a doubt, linear thinking has been responsible for most of mankind’s technical breakthroughs.
 Whether it was the invention of the light bulb or the discovery of penicillin, reductionist science paved the way for much of humanity’s material progress.
 Reductionism is termed so because its process is to breakdown a system into smaller and smaller parts.

 Systems thinking on the other hand supports the process opposite to reductionism.
 It’s a branch of science that constructs interrelationships between parts of a system and the whole since parts of a system often behave differently when separated from other parts or from the system’s environment itself.
 For example, poverty, unemployment, economic growth, climate change and urban decay are interrelated and if seen in isolation provide false leads.